 David Chapman is an Honorary Associate of the Open University, having taken retirement from his post as Senior Lecturer in the Computing and Communications Department in 2019.
 He is a Chartered Engineer, a Fellow of Institution of Engineering and Technology, and a Fellow of the Higher Education Academy.

 Having previously worked as a design engineer on optical fibre communication systems with Plessey Telecommunications, he joined the Open University in 1986 and has contributed material on telecommunications and ICT to a wide range of courses.
 His administrative roles at the OU included: Director of the ICT Programme Committee from 2003 to 2006; Head of the ICT Department from 2006 to 2007; Director of Learning and Teaching for the Computing and Communications Department during 2014 and Postgraduate Research Tutor from 2017 to 2019.

 David's original field of research - and the topic of his PhD thesis - was optical fibre communication, whereas in recent years he has been developing interests in the nature of information (see his Intropy blog).
-He also has a long-standing interest in the role of ICTs in development.

 |Society and Information Research Group (SIRG)||Group||Faculty of Mathematics, Computing and Technology|